Martin Foyle: Port Vale

 He signed for Port Vale on 25 June 1991 for a club record fee of £375,000.
-His first game was against former club Oxford at Vale Park, and he scored both goals in a 2–1 win.
+He was signed as a replacement for Darren Beckford and was convinced to sign for the club by manager John Rudge and chairman Bill Bell, who sufficiently impressed enough for him to reject the opportunity to speak to other clubs.
+Foyle had wanted to move north and was persuaded by Rudge's persisitence and the opportunity of playing in a strike partnership with Beckford, although Beckford was sold shortly after Foyle's arrival.
+Foyle's transfer fee of £375,000 was set by a tribunal after Oxford asked for £700,000, and Vale offered £200,000.
+His first game was against his former club, Oxford, at Vale Park, and he scored both goals in a 2–1 win.
 Although he finished as leading scorer in the 1991–92 campaign with 16 goals, the club finished bottom of the Second Division that season and were relegated.

-During the following season Foyle was part of the team which won the Football League Trophy and narrowly missed out on automatic promotion before losing the play-off final against West Bromwich Albion.
+During the following season, Foyle was part of the team which won the Football League Trophy and narrowly missed out on automatic promotion before losing the play-off final against West Bromwich Albion.
+He played from the start of the Football League Trophy final win over Stockport County and provided an assist for Bernie Slaven's goal.
+He returned to Wembley a week later for the play-off final, which ended in a 3–0 defeat.
 He opened the home campaign of the 1993–94 season with a hat-trick in a 6–0 win over Barnet, scoring a left-footed, right-footed and headed goal.
 He ended the season with 18 goals, Foyle was again the club's leading scorer as the club finally achieved promotion in 1994.
 One of his 20 goals in the 1994–95 season was the winner in Vale's 1–0 victory in the Potteries derby at the Victoria Ground in 1995, and later he was voted as the club's player of the year for 1995.
-He played in the 1996 Anglo-Italian Cup Final, scoring twice as Vale lost 5–2 to Genoa.
+He played in the 1996 Anglo-Italian Cup final, scoring twice as Vale lost 5–2 to Genoa.
+He scored against Everton at Goodison Park in the FA Cup, which he later said was his most enjoyable goal; the match finished 2–2 and Vale went on to win the replay.
 In 1998–99 the ageing striker became the club's top scorer for a fourth time, with nine goals.

 During his time at Port Vale, Foyle scored 108 goals, which made him the club's record post-war goalscorer until Tom Pope overtook this tally in 2020.
 Some of his important goals include a late equaliser in a League Cup tie at Liverpool in 1991, two at Brighton which sealed promotion in 1994, and one in a game at Huddersfield Town in 1998 which saved the club from relegation.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.